cykerway/complete-alias/README.md

         filename will cause an infinite loop;

         now install is complete; add your own aliases in `~/.complete_alias.sh`;

+-   how to install `bash-completion` on other linux distros?

+    these commands are sourced from wikis and users:

+        pacman -S bash-completion               ##  arch
+        yum install bash-completion             ##  centos
+        emerge --ask app-shells/bash-completion ##  gentoo
+        zypper install bash-completion          ##  suse
+        apt install bash-completion             ##  ubuntu

+    these commands are not tested; open a ticket if you find them not working;

 -   how to complete *all* my aliases?